 This is severe decay and may cause your child pain.
 You should urgently see an oral health professional.

 What else might you see if your child has oral health problems?

 - Colour changes to the tooth surface, like white or brown spots

 - Cavities

 - Broken teeth

-- · Swollen or bleeding gums
+- Swollen or bleeding gums

-- Abnormal tooth shape or surface

 - Dental plaque

-- Abnormal movement of the lip (scar)

 How can you prevent oral diseases?